 GenWise takes steps to ensure that your medical records:

 • contain enough information to allow other Healthcare providers to care for you

 If you are uncertain why information is being requested, please ask our Privacy Officer.
 If you wish to remain anonymous while accessing healthcare services, please speak to one of our staff.

 Disclosing your personal information

 Subject to the particular restrictions on sensitive information (see below) we may disclose your personal information to:

 • any person you request or consent to receiving the information

-• your treating doctor, specialist or regular general practitioner
+• your treating doctor or regular general practitioner

 • anyone we are required or authorised by law to disclose the personal information